Inez Peaslee with her students in front of the Puddle Dock School, ca. 1909

 Ed Pentaleri, Treasurer (Term Expires September 2027)

-Ed has been involved in local historic preservation for 20 years, including terms as an officer of the Washington Township Historical Society, and nearly 8 years as a member of the Historical Architectural Review Board for the City of Fremont, CA, where he and his wife restored a pioneer farmhouse.
+Ed has been involved in local historic preservation for more than 20 years, including terms as an officer of the Washington Township Historical Society, and nearly 8 years as a member of the Historical Architectural Review Board for the City of Fremont, CA, where he and his wife restored a pioneer farmhouse.
 Ed currently serves on Alna’s select board.
 He and his wife live in Alna’s Head Tide Historic District.

 Advisor/Respected Colleague